Aeva/mollytime/README.md

 Unless you happen to have the same MIDI instruments as I do, you will first need to modify the `device_priority` list in 'midi.py' to tell the device selection code what you want it to match.

-Plug a MIDI istrument into your computer and run either `piano.py` or `pads.py` to jam on a virtual MIDI controller.
+Plug a MIDI instrument into your computer and run either `piano.py` or `pads.py` to jam on a virtual MIDI controller.

 If MollyTime fails to find an ideal device from the `device_priority` list, MollyTime will just run